Convince Your Boss

 - Tell your boss you’ll bring back best practices from leading retailers and brands.

-- Tell your boss about the sessions focused on usability, marketing, omnichannel strategy, technology, merchandising, social and search — skills that will complement your capabilities.
+- Tell your boss about the sessions focused on usability, marketing, omnichannel strategy, technology, merchandising and search — skills that will complement your capabilities.

 - Tell your boss IRCE packs a full year’s worth of value into just 4 days including access to the largest collection of e-commerce vendors in the industry, saving you hours of time in selecting new partners.